Alessandro Ruspoli, 9th Prince of Cerveteri

-Alessandro "Dado", Principe Ruspoli (9 December 1924 – 11 January 2005) was an occasional actor and a playboy and eccentric aristocrat, the 9th Principe di Cerveteri, 9th Marchese di Riano, 14th Conte di Vignanello and Prince of the Roman Papal States.
+Alessandro "Dado" Ruspoli, 9th Prince of Cerveteri ([alesˈsandro ˈdaːdo ˈruspoli]; 9 December 1924 – 11 January 2005) was an occasional actor and legendary figure of Rome's "dolce vita" era in the 1950s and 60s.
+Known for his eccentric lifestyle and charismatic personality, he was the 9th Prince of Cerveteri, 9th Marquess of Riano, 14th Count of Vignanello and Prince of the Roman Papal States.
+Dado was famous for his flamboyant walks along Via Veneto, often with a parrot perched on his shoulder, and served as inspiration for Federico Fellini's iconic film "La Dolce Vita."
 Dado descends from a brother of Cardinal Bartolomeo Ruspoli.

+Early life

 Dado was born in Rome in 1924.
 His mother, his father's first wife Claudia dei Conti Matarazzo, who died when he was 9, was heiress to one of the largest fortunes in Brazil.
 His father Francesco Ruspoli, 8th Prince of Cerveteri, later a poet, fought in both World Wars.

+Cultural impact and lifestyle

+Ruspoli became renowned as a legendary figure of the Italian "dolce vita," epitomizing charisma and allure during the vibrant decades of the 1950s and 60s.
+He gained notoriety for his eccentric strolls along Via Veneto, often accompanied by a parrot perched upon his shoulder.

+Dado's flamboyant lifestyle and magnetic personality served as inspiration for Federico Fellini's iconic 1960 film "La Dolce Vita."
+His wife Patricia described him as "an alchemist of life, transforming the everyday into the marvelous."

+In addition to his social prominence, Dado was a patron of the arts who supported the creation of the Ballets de Paris by Roland Petit and lived through the golden age of dance with Rudolf Nureyev and Margot Fonteyn.

 Dado became known for his extravagant lifestyle in the 1950s and 60s.
-He was friends with Brigitte Bardot, Salvador Dalí, Truman Capote, Roger Vadim, Roman Polanski, Emmanuelle Arsan and many others.
+His magnetic presence attracted a constellation of luminaries from the worlds of art, literature, and cinema, including Brigitte Bardot, Salvador Dalí, Truman Capote, Roger Vadim, Roman Polanski, and Emmanuelle Arsan.

-Marriages and children
+Personal life

-His first marriage, in Rome on 8 December 1947, was to Nobile Francesca dei Baroni Blanc (Rome, 27 June 1920 – Milan, 27 February 1962), daughter of Nobile Mario dei Baroni Blanc and wife Anita Felici.
+Ruspoli's first marriage, in Rome on 8 December 1947, was to Nobile Francesca dei Baroni Blanc (1920–1962), daughter of Nobile Mario dei Baroni Blanc and wife Anita Felici.
+She died in Milan on 27 February 1962.
 They had no children.